opfesoft/sol-docs/db/world/npc_text.md

 ### Probability7

 The percent-chance (probability) that the NPC will say either text7\_0 or text7\_1 depending on the NPCs gender.
+Has to be between 0 and 1.
+If the probabilities for all texts are 1 the client chooses a text randomly, otherwise all probab ilities have to sum up to 1.

 ### em7\_0